NovaViper/aalis/README.md

 - Saves script output in a log.txt file
 - Installs yay AUR helper
 - Installs and Configures Systemd-boot and Grub
+- Installs AUR packages (via the yay-packages.sh file) and configures some packages (working on getting things like enabling user systemd scripts)

 ## What it doesn't do
 - Automatically add kernel parameters for LUKS, BTRFS LVM, and SWAP for mkinicpio, it just echoes the names of the paramters into the mkinitcpio file